Are you building a retirement tax time bomb?

 Conventional wisdom says retirees will be in a lower tax bracket in retirement than when they are working so they should defer taxes today.
 In some cases that deferment could be a hidden tax time bomb.
 Retirees who will receive a pension or have significant Traditional IRAs, 401(K), or TSP investments need to ensure they understand their tax liability across their retirement.
 Why might you have a retirement tax time bomb and is there anything you can do about it?

 Income Tax Overview

 The government taxes income that you make during the calendar year.
 This includes your salary, investment income (dividends and realized capital gains), rental property income, etc. Contributions to tax-deferred accounts (traditional IRA, 401(K), or TSP) can in some cases be deducted from your income.
 This gives you a tax break in the year a contribution is made.
 The money can then grow tax-deferred.
 The problem is that the government wants its money eventually and collects taxes on withdrawals from these accounts.
-It also mandates you must begin taking money from your traditional accounts in the year you turn 72.
+It also mandates you must begin taking money from your traditional accounts in the year you turn 73 (or 75 for those born in or after 1960).
 These are called Required Minimum Distributions (RMDs).
-[This was recently increased from 70 ½ and pending legislation could move the date to the year you turn 75.]

 |Value at 60

 |Value at 72

 Assumptions for these projections: Traditional account balance at 40.
 Continued investing another 20 years into tax-deferred accounts then just allowing it to grow another 12 years until RMDs begin.
 Assumes 7% growth rate compounded monthly.
 The current RMD life expectancy factor is 27.4 at 72.
 The factor will decrease as you age meaning you will need to take a higher percentage of the money in the account each year.
 This may or may not translate into an increase in actual dollars each year as you take more and more from the account.